What is Wildcrafted Sea Moss? Is it Good for Our Planet?

 I would encourage you to think again.
 You’re just 1 person out of an estimated 7.7 billion people on the planet.
 Not all of the 7.7 billion people use sea moss though, so it’s not that big of a deal, right?

-Let’s assume that 0.01% of the global population consume sea moss regularly.
+Let’s assume that 0.01% of the global population consumes sea moss regularly.
 That’s 770,000 people.
 Still sounds like a lot, right?
 That’s only 23,000 people more than the population of the population of Guyana.

 What countries do you know where people buy sea moss?
 I can say that our Customers to date include people (in no particular order) in: